AndrewKenJones/bmc-bmi-calc/README.md

 Body Mass Index Calculator built using HTML5, CSS & Javascript.

-Allows user to calculate their BMI score based on their height / weigtht.
+Allows user to calculate their BMI score based on their height / weight.

 -- To do;
 NHS Links